THE REVEALING OF THE SONS OF GOD

 - We learn that the people of the world are not doomed to destruction but have the hope of a kingdom that will come and save them from pain and death.

 - We learn that when we disobey the Holy Spirit and remain as spiritual children we hinder the blessing that has been promised to the nations of the earth.

 - We learn that the coming of the Lord is not so much to the Church as it is in and with the Church.
 The Lord will return in and with us and be revealed to the nations.

 - We learn that God is creating a company of brothers for Christ who will be coheirs with Him of the nations of the earth.

 We see, then, that by calling our attention to Romans 8:19 God is giving us an increased understanding of the significance of our salvation.

-For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, (Romans 8:20)
+For the creation was subjected to futility, not willingly, but because of Him who subjected it in hope; (Romans 8:20)

 When the first people sinned the Holy Spirit of Life left the earth.
 The material creation, including mankind, was made subject to uselessness and corruption.
 Entrance to the Tree of Life was sealed off.

 All of nature became corrupt and dead.
 The life of human beings was restricted to that which comes from corruptible blood.
 The human body always is moving toward weakness and death.
 The Divine Life has left our planet.